mikaelvesavuori/chatgpt-architecture-coach/README.md

 ```md
 We are struggling with understanding how to apply the "branching by abstraction" notion to our serverless functions.
 Currently, we have lots of integration issues and have no API versioning.
 We want to use this pattern to evolve and increase the stability.
 ```

+## Assess diagram

+This is a great way to get feedback on a digitally-generated diagram.

+_You will have to use an LLM that can take image input._

+## Code review with policy

+For a cheap, fast, helpful code review, you can use an LLM.
+Even better, set it up with your own policy of things you care about!

+## Generate diagram from drawing (whiteboard or sketch)

+It's common to draw architecture diagrams on paper or on a whiteboard.
+Let the LLM do the majority of work by converting your drawing into a formal, digital diagram.

+Make sure to explain the context well, and to draw cleanly.

+_You will have to use an LLM that can take image input._

 ## Software delivery performance coach